MENU

 • Three meals a day, Breakfast, Lunch and Dinner.
 Tea/ Coffee in during the meals time.

-• MACP/ ACAP & Manaslu special trekking permit as well.
+• MACP/ ACAP & Manaslu special trekking permit cost as well.

 • One highly experienced, helpful and friendly license holder guide.
 His food, accommodation, salary, equipment and accident insurance for all staff.